5 Best Online Colleges in Chicago 2026

 Other Online Degree Programs

-Don't see the online degree programs you're looking for at Chicago colleges?
-There are many other accredited online colleges and universities throughout the U.S. Explore these opportunities for online education from schools in Illinois and other parts of the country.
+If you don't see the online degree programs you're looking for at Chicago colleges, there are many other accredited online colleges and universities throughout the U.S. Explore these opportunities for online education from schools in Illinois and other parts of the country.

 The University of Illinois Springfield offers dozens of online undergraduate degrees for students interested in business, communication, education, and more.
 Programs include: